Inflectra/rapise-documentation/docs/RVL/IfElse.md

 |      | ***some*** | ***actions*** | ***go***              | ***here*** |
 | End  |            |               |                       |            |

-Actions after `If` condition and up to `End` statement are executed when condition is truth.
+The actions after the `If` condition and before the `End` statement are executed when the condition is true.

 ## If-Else

-`If-Else` statement is similar to `If` with one extension.
-It contains an alternative `Else` section that is executed when `If` condition is false:
+The `If-Else` statement is similar to `If`, with one extension.
+It contains an alternative `Else` section that is executed when the `If` condition is false:

 | Flow | Type        | ...           | Action                | ParamName  | ... |
 | ---- | ----------- | ------------- | --------------------- | ---------- | --- |